Tribe of Shabazz

-The Tribe of Shabazz (قَبِيلَة ٱلشَّبَازّ) was, according to the Nation of Islam, a supposed ancient black nation that migrated into central Africa, led by a leader named Shabazz.
+The Tribe of Shabazz (قَبِيلَة ٱلشَّبَازّ) was, according to the Nation of Islam, an ancient black nation that migrated into central Africa, led by a leader named Shabazz.
 The concept is found primarily in the writings of Wallace Fard Muhammad and Elijah Muhammad.
-According to the Autobiography of Malcolm X, all the races except the white race were descendants of the Tribe of Shabazz.
+According to the Autobiography of Malcolm X, all the races except the white race are descendants of the Tribe of Shabazz.

 Story

-According to the Nation of Islam, the Tribe of Shabazz was the only survivor of thirteen tribes that lived on earth 66 trillion years ago.
+According to the Nation of Islam, the Tribe of Shabazz was the only survivor of thirteen tribes that lived on Earth 66 trillion years ago.
 After a rogue scientist blew up the planet, splitting off the moon, the other tribes perished.
-The Tribe of Shabazz relocated to the rich Nile valley of Egypt and the present seat of the Holy City, Mecca, Arabia.
+The Tribe of Shabazz relocated to the rich Nile valley of Egypt and then to the present seat of the Islamic holy city of Mecca in Arabia.